Laws and Implementing Regulation

-The portion that is relevant to military commercial debt allotments is 50 U.S.C.
-App.
-Sec 520.
-This section basically says that in any proceeding where the defendant has failed to make any appearance, prior to any default judgment being issued, the plaintiff must file an affidavit with the court.
+The Servicemembers Civil Relief Act (SCRA), 50 U.S.C. §§ 3901-4043, basically says that in any proceeding where the defendant has failed to make any appearance, prior to any default judgment being issued, the plaintiff must file an affidavit with the court.
 The affidavit must state whether or not the defendant is in the military service, or that the plaintiff is unable to determine that fact after a reasonable effort.

 If the creditor submits a copy of the affidavit that was filed with the court prior to the date of the judgment, we will approve the application initially and send it to the member.
 Not following this mandatory procedure does not make the judgment void nor does it necessarily mean that we will not be able to honor the application.
 It does make the judgment voidable at the court's option upon a proper showing of certain proof by the defendant.
 However, to use the military involuntary allotment process, a creditor must comply with the statute.

 Pursuant to the implementing regulation, we are to ensure that the procedural provisions of the SCRA have been complied with prior to starting an involuntary allotment for commercial debt against a military member.
 Therefore, we would not be able to start an involuntary allotment based on a judgment that does not comply with the SCRA.
 Also, because the SCRA states that these procedures must be followed prior to a default judgment being issued, there is no way for a creditor to go back and remedy any deficiency aside from vacating the judgment and starting the process again to comply with the SCRA after the fact.